-Next on the list is another nonprofit servicer — the Utah System of Higher Education, also known as Cornerstone.
+Next on the list is another nonprofit federal student loan servicer — the Utah System of Higher Education, also known as Cornerstone.

-Despite “Utah” being in its name, you could be assigned Cornerstone as your service regardless of which state you live in.
+Despite having “Utah” in its name, you could be assigned Cornerstone as your service regardless of which state you live in.
 Cornerstone ended up with 25 complaints over the past year.

 That sounds pretty good.
-But going with the 600,000 customer estimate again, that comes out to 42 complaints per million customers, which is twice as many complaints as the next two servicers on our list.
+But going with the 600,000 customer estimate again, that comes out to 42 complaints per million customers.
+That’s twice as many complaints as the next two servicers on our list.

 4. HESC / EdFinancial Services